WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 ## Before you start

-The tutorial assumes you have an existing plugin setup and ready to add PHP and JavaScript code.
+The tutorial assumes you have an existing plugin setup and are ready to add PHP and JavaScript code.
 Please, refer to [Getting started with JavaScript](/docs/how-to-guides/javascript/README.md) tutorial for an introduction to WordPress plugins and how to use JavaScript to extend the block editor.

 ## Step-by-step guide